rachelsadler/rachelsadler.github.io/index.md

 ![Rachel hiking by stream](/img/Hiking.jpg)

 ### Education and Professional Experience
 Hello!
 I am currently in the GIS Certificate program at MSU Denver.
-I am also a [ESIIL](https://esiil.org) intern for 2024!
+I was a [ESIIL](https://esiil.org) intern for 2024 and will be returning as an advanced intern for 2025.
+I am grateful to have been part of the amazing MSU Denver ESIIL team researching the environmental and community impacts of the 2020 Grizzly Creek Fire in Colorado.
+I specialized in analyzing SAR (Sentinel-1) data to locate landslides in the Grizzly Creek burn scar and compare it to NDVI data to determine the state of vegetation regrowth over 2 years.
+Check out our [project presentation!](https://www.youtube.com/watch?v=vh-sUpjLjIo)

 I have a bachelor’s in physics and energy science.
-I work for an engineering consulting firm testing asphalt, concrete, and soil.
-Being in the construction industry had made me realize there is more to fixing potholes than just patching them up.
+I worked for an engineering consulting firm testing asphalt, concrete, and soil.
+Being in the construction industry made me realize there is more to fixing potholes than just patching them up.
 It’s like having a new set of eyes to see all the details within our roads.

 ### Interest in Earth Data Science